playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 ![A show of the "employee" object that has a property "employee_age"](./inspect-employee.png)

 Oh!
-As we can see, the name of the field we're wanting to query is `employee_age`, not the mistakenly typo'd `employeeAge` property name we're currently using in our code.
+As we can see, the name of the field we're trying to query is `employee_age`, not the mistakenly typo'd `employeeAge` property name we're currently using in our code.
 Let's stop our server, make the required changes, and then restart the application.

 We will have to run through the breakpoints we've set by pressing the "play" button twice once our code is paused, but once we get through them we should see something like the following: